aziz0140/Assignment-4/README.md

 **Question 1 Features:** Raiyan Jugbhery

 Extra testing added for if incorrect values are requested or released:
-  -Check to see if the customer has enough resources to release

   -Checks to see if user is requesting to release resources that are not allocated

   -Check to see if resources requested is less than available, and also fail safes the user from requesting greater than what their maximum needed resource is.